branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * "In addition to making your message simple, try to make it memorable.
 Put your ideas in verse if you can; they will be more likely to be taken as truth."

- * P. 64: "If you quote a source, choose one with a name that is easy to pronounce."
+ * p.
+64: "If you quote a source, choose one with a name that is easy to pronounce."

  * "Remember that System 2 is lazy and that mental effort is aversive."